Plant DetailShow Menu

 The heartwood is light brown and aromatic, in contrast to the white sapwood, and is commonly used for cedar chests.
 The wood is also often used to make fence posts and rails, as it is naturally rot-resistant.
 It also repels insects, lending to its appeal for use in clothing storage and pet bedding.

 Eastern red cedar makes an excellent specimen and does well in a grouping or as a screen or windbreak.
 It provides cover, habitat, and food for wildlife.
+It is a host plant for the larvae of both the Juniper hairstreak (Callophrys gryneus) and the Imperial moth (Eacles imperialis) moths.
 This tree is also resistant to damage by deer.
 It is sometimes grown for Christmas trees, especially in warmer areas of North Carolina.

 Quick ID Hints: